From Collapse to Stability: A Knowledge-Driven Ensemble Framework for Scaling Up Click-Through Rate Prediction Models: Introduction

-To address the above three limitations, we investigate how KD and DML can mitigate these issues from their respective perspectives.
-Specifically, we treat the multiple sub-networks in CTR as student networks and introduce the core idea of KD and DML.
-In KD, designing an effective teacher model is a challenging task.
-Previous studies \cite{TeacherKD1, TeacherKD2} have shown that more complex or larger models do not always serve as effective teachers.
-Moreover, even with a well-designed teacher, challenges remain in hyperparameter tuning and selecting appropriate training strategies.
-Therefore, we employ the collective decision-making of the student networks as an abstract teacher to guide the learning of each sub-network.
-Our empirical findings show that this KD-based ensemble learning approach mitigates the limitations outlined in Findings 1 \& 2.
+Therefore, we investigate how KD and DML can mitigate these limitations.
+For KD, we employ the collective decision-making of the student networks as an abstract teacher to guide the learning of each sub-network.
+Empirical results demonstrate that this KD-based ensemble approach mitigates the limitations outlined in Findings 1 \& 2.
 For DML, each sub-network receives supervision from the ground truth labels while being encouraged to learn from each other.
-Empirical results show that although DML does not address the limitation in Finding 1, it further improves the performance of individual sub-networks compared to KD, thereby better addressing the limitations in Findings 2 \& 3.
+Empirical results show that while DML does not address the limitation in Finding 1, it improves sub-network performance over KD, better addressing the limitations in Finding 2 \& 3.

-To simultaneously address the above limitations, a simple idea is to integrate KD and DML, with the latter helping to resolve the issue of insufficient communication among students in KD.
-However, this simplistic idea has a gap between theory and practice.
-For example, how should set appropriate hyperparameters when faced with a search space of $O(K)$ (a teacher supervising $K$ students) and $O(K(K-1))$ ($K$ students learning from each other) ?
-To address this, we propose a novel loss adaptive balancing mechanism, called the \textbf{examination mechanism}, which helps teachers tailor their instruction and enables students to selectively learn from each other, thereby avoiding knowledge conflicts \cite{KDCL}.
+To address these limitations simultaneously, a simple idea is to combine KD and DML, with DML improving communication among students in KD.
+However, this approach faces practical challenges, such as tuning hyperparameters in a large search space of $O(K)$ (teacher supervising $K$ students) and $O(K(K-1))$ (students learning from each other).
+To solve this, we propose a novel loss adaptive balancing strategy, called the \textbf{examination mechanism}, which allows teachers to tailor instruction and students to selectively learn from each other, avoiding knowledge conflicts \cite{KDCL}.